 Interns in the CJRC are typically junior or senior-level students with a minimum of a 3.5 cumulative GPA and have honors status.
 In that the placements are research oriented, it is preferred that students have some prior research experience but this is not always required.
 The opportunity to earn academic credit is available.
 Due to the nature of the projects, most placements request a minimum of 10-15 hours per week.
 Internship supervisors have indicated that some of the most successful students are those who are self-directed, highly motivated and have a passion for the work of the particular agency.

 Potential internship announcements are made through the OSU Undergraduate Research Office, classroom announcements, the Sociology/Criminology Undergraduate Advising Office, CJRC Newsletter and the CJRC website.
 Previously matched students’ majors include: Sociology, Criminology, Economics, Psychology, Actuarial Science, Math, Geography, Public Affairs, National Security Studies, International Studies, Political Science, History, English, Women’s Studies, Arabic, Spanish, French, Journalism, Social Work, and Pre-Law concentrations.

-For further information on the CJRC Undergraduate Internship Program, please contact: (Christopher Yanai, Program Manager (614) 688-8685, Email: Yanai.email@example.com
+For further information on the CJRC Undergraduate Internship Program or to participate in the Spend a Day Program, please contact: Christopher Yanai, Program Manager (614) 688-8685, Email: Yanai.email@example.com